SDGforskning/sdg-strings/SDG02_query_action_WoS.md

         (
           ("price$" OR "market$")
           NEAR/5
-            ("agricultur*" OR "agrifood" OR "food" OR "crop$" OR "grain$" OR "vegetable$" OR "fruit$" OR "cereal$" OR "rice" OR "wheat" OR "maize" OR "pulses" OR "livestock")
+            ("agricultur*" OR "agrifood" OR "food" OR "crop$" OR "grain$" OR "vegetable$" OR "fruit$" OR "cereal$" OR "rice" OR "wheat" OR "maize" OR "pulses" OR "legume$" OR "livestock")
         )
 )
 ```